ZethEnterprise/Zent.Iso20022/4.Source/README.md

 Hi there everyone!
 So we finally made a runnable version of our code.
 The next part is to trim out the faults such as amounts are not strings etc. Amounts is a bit interesting - I can see that 'InstructedAmount' is translated into an object of 'ActiveOrHistoricCurrencyAndAmount' when generated through the xsd.exe tool, which is quite interesting.
 Looking further into this field I can see that it 'isComposite'.
 What does that mean?
 I know what the word means, but what does it mean in this regime?
 As far as I can see is that it is not as 'Simple Type' as first thought of.
 So it must therefore mean that it is a complex simpleton instead.

 ![Hi There!](https://c.tenor.com/5Wox2TQlBowAAAAC/tenor.gif)

+# 2024-05-02
+So.
+I'm sitting here.
+Thinking of the Identifier component.
+Perhaps I want that one to be a class for itself, but should all the Iso20022 properties be classes for themselves?
+I think not - that would make a serialized representation of an object be very object heavy with a lot of levels to go through.
+That would be waste of good memory.
+So how to determine what to classify and not to classify?

+# 2024-05-16
+Hello fellow ISO nerds!
+Sorry for the radio silence...
+The last couple of days I've been using the spare minutes trying to generate Enums.
+Fun fact is tat not all CodeSets have an external codesets.
+What's even more curious is that  not all codeset contains code elements!?!!
+And here's why: Some codes are too dynamic/volatile for them to lock them in the ISO standard, others are described in other ISO standards.
+Some of these are e.g. CountryCode - it is covered with ISO 3166.
+Codes like LanguageCode are the ones marked as "validation by table", so it is codes that this standard does not want to control.